stefano-rgc/glitch_add_and_remove/README.md

 - Third, it selects the interval where to remesh the model.
 Then a dialog pops up asking how many new meshpoints add between each original pair.
 - Fourth, it selects the interval where the glitch will be added.
 Then adds it not by the cursor but by clicking the button (**done this way because, if not new Gaussian parameters are specificated, then the program uses the ones from the previous Gaussian, in this case, the undersampled Gaussian**).

+After closing the windows, the program will prompt the user whether to save the changes and a name to output the new AMDL model.

 ### Run the program

 Make sure you have installed the following Python packages: